 If you’re wondering how to become a CFO, you’re not alone.
 Many financial professionals have the same questions about landing their dream executive position.
 The good news?
 Today, we’re here with the ultimate guide to becoming a CFO.

 It’s an exciting time to be working in finance.
 CFOs are re-inventing themselves, trying to master automation and spearhead business strategy.
-CFOs are juggling their new responsibilities and this means that future finance talent will have to develop a unique skill set; inquisitiveness and interpersonal skills will be as crucial as number-crunching and tax filing.
+They are also juggling new responsibilities, which means that future finance talent will have to develop a unique skill set.
+Inquisitiveness and interpersonal skills will be as crucial as number-crunching and tax filing.

 According to a Mckinsey report, CFOs spend 41% of their time on non-finance activities.
-As we step into 2022, that number might well be higher.
-It’s crucial to be aware of the changing landscape and set sail according to the new tides.
+Now, in 2022, that number might well be higher.
+If you want to finally join your dream company’s board of directors as CFO, it’s crucial to be aware of the changing landscape and set sail according to the new tides.

-As aspiring Chief Financial Officers, your next career jump shouldn’t be a leap of faith but a sure-footed step of conviction.
-In this blog, you’ll learn the roles and responsibilities of a CFO and how you can climb the next rung of the corporate ladder and grab the promotion that you deserve.
+As an aspiring chief financial officer, your next career jump shouldn’t be a leap of faith.
+It must be a sure-footed step of conviction.
+In this blog, you’ll learn what the roles and responsibilities of a CFO are and how you can climb the next rung of the corporate ladder, so you can get the promotion you deserve.

 Roles and Responsibilities: A Day in the Life of a CFO

 CFOs work closely with other C-suite leaders and report to the Chief Executive Officer (CEO).
 The CFO holds in their hands the financial well-being of the entire company.
-Their days are long and hard, and their responsibilities are constantly evolving.
+Their days can be long and hard, full of everything from financial statements to strategic planning sessions.